 The fabric you choose may impact the printing, durability, and price of your custom tee.
 From cotton and polyester to blended combinations, the possibilities are endless.
-Not sure which is which?
+Not sure which one is the best?
 Learn the differences for each type so you can personalize your custom t-shirts to perfection.

-One of the most common fabrics used for personalized t-shirts is cotton, a natural fibre that's durable, lightweight, and comfortable.
-Cotton is known to be a breathable, soft material.
-This makes it a popular choice for everyday wear.
-Its breathability and loose fit also make it a common choice for the hot, humid summer months.
+One of the most commonly used fabrics for personalized t-shirts is cotton.
+Cotton is a natural fibre that is durable, lightweight, and comfortable.
+It is known to be a breathable and soft fabric, making it a popular choice for everyday wear.
+Also, the loose fit provided from the cotton material makes it a sought after choice for the hot and humid summer months.

 In terms of durability, cotton is long-lasting.
-As a natural fibre, however, it's prone to shrinking when washed at high temperatures.
-Cotton fabric is often preshrunk to reduce shrinking by condensing the material in a machine that pushes the fibres together, removing any space between stitches.
-Preshrunk fabric still shrinks between 3 and 7 percent, but this does not significantly impact the overall fit.
+However, as a natural fibre it is prone to shrinking when washed at high temperatures.
+Cotton fabric is often preshrunk to reduce the effects of shrinking by condensing the material in a machine that pushes the fibres together and removing any space between stitches.
+Preshrunk fabric still shrinks between 3-7%, but this does not significantly impact the overall fit.

 Cotton is also known for being a versatile fabric.
-Nevertheless, because it dries slower than other fabrics like polyester, it’s not the best option for sportswear.
+However, since it dries slower than other fabrics like polyester, it’s not the best option for sportswear.

 Cotton is available in a range of fabric types that differ based on how the cotton is made.
 Some fabrics may be spun or treated differently, which affects their quality and price.
 Higher-quality cotton has many advantages such as increased durability to protect against rips and tears.